marvinborner/bruijn/readme.md

 `cat /dev/null | bruijn test.bruijn` should work for now.

-**Remember** that you need an equal sign between the function name and its definition if you're using the REPL.
+**Remember** that you need an equal sign between the function name and its definition if you’re using the REPL.

 #### Plain execution without any predefined functions

 Without using its standard library bruijn is basically unmodified pure lambda calculus with syntactically sugared numerals, strings and chars.
-Bruijn doesn't support any numerical operations or any other infix/prefix functions by default.
+Bruijn doesn’t support any numerical operations or any other infix/prefix functions by default.
 Using it without its standard library can be quite fun, though - especially for exploring and understanding the logic of lambda calculus: